blakeblackshear/frigate/docs/docs/integrations/api.md

 ### `POST /api/events/<id>/sub_label`

 Set a sub label for an event.
 For example to update `person` -> `person's name` if they were recognized with facial recognition.
+Sub labels must be 20 characters or shorter.

 ```json
 {